MicrosoftDocs/power-automate-docs/articles/desktop-flows/automation-web.md

 ![Screenshot of the Get details of web page action.](.\media\web-automation\get-details-of-web-page-action.png)

+Apart from the prepopulated options, you can manually select to retrieve any HTML attribute the selected web element may have.

+Additionally, the **Get details of element on web page** action supports the **waelementrectangle** attribute that retrieves the top-left point and the dimensions of a web element.
+You can find more information regarding this attribute in [Get the coordinates and size of a web element](how-to/get-coordinates-size-web-element.md).

 ![Screenshot of the Get details of element on web page action.](.\media\web-automation\get-details-of-element-on-web-page-action.png)

 To extract large amounts of structured data, use the **Extract data from web page** action.
 After deploying the action, right-click on the required data on the web page to view the available options.